somedatapacket/docs.humio.com/content/operation/installation/configuration_options.md

 # Select the TCP port to listen for http.
 #HUMIO_PORT=8080
-# Select the TCP port for Elasticsearch Bulk API
+# Select the TCP port for ElasticSearch Bulk API
 #ELASTIC_PORT=9200

 # Select the IP to bind the udp/tcp/http listening sockets to.